 The term psychodynamic perspective refers to the theories and therapies developed by Sigmund Freud and supported by his followers.
-In addition to Freud, others who researched and practiced the psychodynamic approach, based on Freudian principles, include Adler, Erikson and Jung.
+In addition to Freud, others who researched and practiced the psychodynamic approach based on Freudian principles include Adler, Erikson and Jung.
 Get an in-depth definition of the psychodynamic perspective through examples.

 Understanding the Psychodynamic Perspective